PCsXcetra/ToolsForParsingExcelData/README.md

 Tool named:: "Parse_Zloader_Excel4_W-FORMULA-FILL" was designed to work with macrosheets that use formulas.
 It will work on blogpost sample.
   To use this tool: Navigate to the xml version of the macrosheet of the type with formulas in it and select file and then click the button.

+Tool named:: "ConvFromDecCharCode" was designed for converting decimal char codes to char.
+It allows you to pick a delimiter Char.
+  Default is * and may need to be changed.
+  This version will Ignore "Null Bytes" when processing the char codes.
+  To use this tool: Copy paste a decimal array into the input box.
+Input the correct delimeter.
+Click the button.